Chatterino/chatterino2/tests/README.md

-To run tests all tests you will need to run the `kennethreitz/httpbin` and `ghcr.io/chatterino/twitch-pubsub-server-test:latest` docker images.
+To run all tests you will need to run the `kennethreitz/httpbin` and `ghcr.io/chatterino/twitch-pubsub-server-test:latest` docker images.

 For example: